So you’re thinking about why you should learn French?

 - a large number of African countries, a continent on the move

-Even for those who have not yet begun their careers, knowing French can also help you gain a richer and more rounded education.
+Even for those who have not yet begun their careers, the benefits of learning French can also help you gain a richer and more rounded education.
 France is home to some of the world’s top universities.
 The challenge of studying in France – in French – in an unfamiliar environment will make you stand out when you begin applying for jobs later.

 2. Rich French Artistic Tradition